PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataPrepaparationCleanTransformLoadPowerBI.md

 ### 1. Introduction

 During this independent study day you will be introduced to one of the most popular business intelligence tools, Microsoft's Power BI.
 For the majority of Week 3, you will be following Microsoft's data analyst associate tutorial.
-This tutorial will teach you all the basic skills needed to build insightful and visually pleasing dashboards.
+This tutorial will teach you all the basic skills needed to build insightful and visually pleasing dashboards:

 <img src="./images/certification_microsoft.png" alt="Books banner" width="250"/>